cr-workshop-exercises/centralized-workflow-exercise/desserts/blueberry-with-cream.md

 - Whip cream with half of the sugar until stiff
 - Crush blueberries with a mixer
 - Add the rest of sugar and vanilla sugar into blueberry
-- Blend blueberry into cream
+- Blend blueberry into cream until it appears like zebra stripes (looks nicer than completely mixed :-))

 ## Done and enjoy